ContactFusion: Stochastic Poisson Surface Maps from Visual and Contact Sensing: Related Work

-Interactive Perception~\cite{Bohg2016InteractiveAction} is an approach whereby an agent gains information about its environment through interaction.
-Often, this is an active and online process of interaction, perception, and then additional interaction with the goal of completing a task.
-This makes interactive perception well-suited for robot insertion tasks as the robot can make an initial inspection of the hole size and pose, then, while performing the insertion tasks, improve the estimation of the hole.
+We first focus on prior mapping methods which are explicitly focused on the manipulation setting.
+Interactive Perception~\cite{bohg_interactive_2016} is a general approach whereby an agent gains information about its environment through continuous perception and interaction while solving a task.
+This makes it ideal for insertion tasks, where the robot continuously perceives the insertion target and interacts with it.
+Inspired by this approach, we focus on the problem of representing the insertion target from vision and contact sensing.

-Typically, interactive perception requires a representation of the environment, or hole, which can be iteratively improved during interaction. \citet{Dragiev2011GaussianGrasping} introduced Gaussian Process Implicit Surfaces (GPIS) as a way to merge visual and tactile sensing into a representation of object surfaces. \citet{Caccamo2018ActiveSurfaces} extended GPIS to online estimation of 3-dimensional surfaces, demonstrating it in robotic grasping tasks. \citet{Suresh2020TactilePushing} extended GPIS further to estimate surface as well as object pose from tactile sensing.
-The GPIS paradigm is particularly of interest as it explicitly models uncertainty in scene understanding by approximating a Gaussian posterior over the surface.
-It is situated neatly with the Bayesian Inference based mapping framework.
-However, the class of surfaces they approximate make assumptions on symmetry, and special kernels are required to approximate arbitrary shapes \cite{williams2007gaussian}.

-\paraDraft{Examples of scene representation} Object surface and pose estimation for in-hand object manipulation~\cite{Suresh2023NeuralManipulation} also use Neural implicit representations.
-However, these require an additional network to model uncertainty to make them suitable for Bayesian Inference based Mapping.
-Alternatively,~\citet{Kim2022ActiveInsertion} use factor graphs to estimate the location of the contact line between a grasped object, i.e. the peg, and the environment, i.e. the edges around the peg~\cite{Kim2022ActiveInsertion}.
-The authors argue that separate scene representations allow to easily train insertion policies in simulated environments without collecting real experimental data.

-In computer graphics, Poisson Surface Reconstruction is a well-established method for generating a surface mesh from points~\cite{Kazhdan2006}.
-While efficient to compute and visually feasible, Poisson reconstruction lacks probabilistic formalism for fusing different sensing modalities. \citet{Sellan2022StochasticReconstruction} introduced Stochastic Poisson Surface Reconstruction (SPSR) using the GPIS paradigm, i.e. using a Gaussian Process to approximate the posterior over the interpolated normal vector field.
-This allows for statistical queries like on-surface probability and occupancy probability.
-In this work, we use SPSR to construct a representation of the~\textit{hole} from both point cloud and Force/Torque sensing information.